soundpress/RulesOfNYC/docs/c16/index.rst

    (17) Sublessor – prime lessee compensation applications.

-      (i) The filing fee for an application to determine the value of improvements made or purchased by the prime lessee or a sublessor who is not the residential occupant qualified for protection pursuant to § 2-09 is $500.00.
+      (i) The filing fee for an application to determine the value of improvements made or purchased by the prime lessee or a sublessor who is not the residential occupant qualified for protection pursuant to 29 RCNY § 2-09 is $500.00.

    (18) Extension applications.